 The Conway Lake Habitat Rehabilitation and Enhancement Project is located in Pool 9 of the Upper Mississippi River, immediately upstream of Lansing, Iowa.
 The Conway Lake study area includes Conway Lake, Phillipi Lake, Shore Slough and Zoll Lake as well as the adjacent island and slough habitat.
 The entire study area is approximately 1,170 acres and completely within the Upper Mississippi River National Wildlife and Fish Refuge.

-A problem appraisal report was completed in fall 2014.
+The U.S. Army Corps of Engineers completed the final feasibility study.
 Identified feasible alternatives focused on maintaining and enhancing fish habitat and floodplain forest.
-The Corps completed the final feasibility study and plans and specifications in July 2017 and contracted construction with Kaiyuh Services, LLC, for $5.2 million in July 2018.
-Construction is anticipated to be complete by 2021.
+Plans and specifications were completed in July 2017, and contracted construction with Kaiyuh Services, LLC, for $5.2 million in July 2018.
+Construction is anticipated to begin in 2020 and be completed by 2022

 The project is being planned and designed as part of a cooperative effort of the Corps, the U.S. Fish and Wildlife Service (USFWS), the Iowa and Wisconsin Departments of Natural Resources and local interests.

 Project design and construction costs will be 100 percent federal because the project is located on lands managed as a national wildlife refuge.
 Operation and maintenance costs will be 100 percent federal and completely a responsibility of the USFWS.